WernerG123/prism-v2-docs/README.md

 - *Open* Unlocks the unit
 - *Lock* Locks the unit
 - *Stand Down* Starts the standing down flow.
 This will cause the unit to run through some tests to ensure that the site and unit is secured and that the unit is still in working condition.
-If all the tests succeed the user's tokens will be revoked and the user can leave the site.
+If all the tests succeed the user's v-Keys will be revoked and the user can leave the site.

 - *Buzz* will set off the buzzer if it is available on the unit.
 This can be used if a user is unsure if the device is connected or working correctly.
 - *Configure* will open the unit configuration screen